VAT for business: everything you need to know

 However, registering for VAT does have some disadvantages:

-• There will be a need for your business to keep records of receipts and invoices.
+- Your business will need to keep records of receipts and invoices.
 In the past, this would have been more challenging.
 However, accurate data can be kept easily with robust accounting software and some handy apps.

 Why you wouldn’t want to register for VAT early